 What can make a helmet more expensive is the addition of MIPS.
 MIPS stands for the Multi-Directional Impact Protection System.
 MIPS helps to reduce the rotational forces of some impacts.

-Some experts say that MIPS can help riders avoid major brain injuries.
+Some experts say that MIPS can help riders avoid significant brain injuries.

 Ventilation